 - I Need To Paint My House Exterior!
 Answers To Your Paint Questions

 We quickly realized that even weeds had to be maintained!
-Logan seemed like he was out there all the time with the weed wacker just trying prevent it from becoming too crazy.
+Logan seemed like he was out there all the time with the weed wacker just trying to prevent it from becoming too crazy.

 We did a lot of dreaming about the possibilities in this backyard.
 A lot of them came to fruition and some of them still haven’t yet and some of them got completely booted as we changed our minds.
-But since we own the house as a rental property now, we can still make improvements in the future to continue to add value to the fixer upper.
-This was our backyard plan when we moved in:

 We added a couple of trees (one to the backyard and one to the front).

-On the side of the house we got started by building three raised garden beds with cedar fence boards.
+On the side of the house, we got started by building three raised garden beds with cedar fence boards.

 We then added a black tarp and landscape fabric to the ground and then covered it with gravel around the garden beds and in the back of the house.